Application Program Interfaces

 With that information, the operating system creates an entry in the file system showing the beginning and ending locations of the file, the name of the file, the file type, whether the file has been archived, which users have permission to look at or modify the file, and the date and time of the file's creation.

-APIs have become one of the most hotly contested areas of the computer industry in recent years.
+Still, APIs have become one of the most hotly contested areas of the computer industry in recent years.
 Companies realize that programmers using their API will ultimately translate this into the ability to control and profit from a particular part of the industry.
-This is one of the reasons that so many companies have been willing to provide applications like readers or viewers to the public at no charge.
-They know consumers will request that programs take advantage of the free readers, and application companies will be ready to pay royalties to allow their software to provide the functions requested by the consumers.
+Developers know that providing applications like readers or viewers to the public at no charge will encourage consumers to use their software, although they may expect other developers to pay royalties to allow their software to provide the functions requested by the consumers.
+Many others make their APIs freely available to the public.